luizbgomide/EclipsePhase2e-ptbr/src/12/16-physical-health.md

 Any time your character sustains damage, compare the amount inflicted from a single source (after it has been reduced by armor) to your Wound Threshold.
 Wound Threshold equals your morph’s Durability ÷ 5.
 If the modified DV equals or exceeds your Wound Threshold, you have suffered a wound.
 If the inflicted damage is double your Wound Threshold, you suffer 2 wounds; if triple your Wound Threshold, you suffer 3 wounds; and so on.

 Wounds are cumulative and must be marked on your character sheet.

-Note that these rules handle damage and wounds as an abstract concept.
+These rules handle damage and wounds as an abstract concept.
 For drama and realism, GMs may wish to describe wounds in more detailed and grisly terms: a broken ankle, a smashed servo, internal bleeding, a lost ear, and so on.
 The nature of such descriptive injuries can help the GM assign other effects.
 For example, a crushed hand may mean you can’t pick up a gun, excessive blood loss may leave a trail for your enemies to follow, or a cut eye might inflict an additional visual perception modifier.
 Likewise, such details may impact how you heal or are treated.

 ## Wound Effects